Soft connection in training

 Liberty and tricks

-• Blend of groundwork, liberty, and balance work
+• A balanced blend of groundwork, liberty, and body control

 Showing Trainer Showing